DMSA vs. DMPS vs. EDTA: Which Chelator Is Right for You?

 Why DMSA Is Often the First-Line Choice

-Although all three chelators have their place in medicine, DMSA is often the preferred starting point for patients seeking a safe, effective, and user-friendly detox approach.
-Its FDA approval, oral convenience, and broad-spectrum activity make it ideal for children, adults, and those with long-standing low-level exposures to metals.
-It is particularly useful for patients with neurological sensitivities who may not tolerate more aggressive agents like IV DMPS or EDTA.
+Although all three chelators (DMSA, DMPS, EDTA) have their place in medical practice, DMSA is frequently the preferred starting point for patients seeking a safe, effective, and user-friendly detox protocol.
+Its FDA approval, oral convenience, and broad-spectrum activity make it well-suited for children, adults, and those with chronic low-level exposures to heavy metals.

-At Rock Ridge Pharmacy, we compound DMSA in customized strengths—including 100 mg, 250 mg, and 500 mg capsules—to meet the specific needs of each patient.
-These compounded formulations are especially helpful for children, those with difficulty swallowing, or anyone sensitive to fillers found in commercial products.
-Our pharmacists work directly with your healthcare provider to ensure dosing accuracy and treatment safety.
+At Rock Ridge Pharmacy, we prepare custom-compounded DMSA capsules in 100 mg, 250 mg, and 500 mg strengths to meet each patient’s needs.
+Our pharmacists can create filler-free options for sensitive individuals, adjust formulations for children, and work directly with healthcare providers to ensure both dosing accuracy and treatment safety.

 Getting Started with Chelation at Rock Ridge Pharmacy

 Chelation therapy is not a one-size-fits-all solution.
-The right chelator for you will depend on factors such as your exposure history, current health condition, age, and overall treatment goals.
-If your healthcare provider has recommended DMSA, or is considering it as part of your detoxification plan, Rock Ridge Pharmacy is here to support you every step of the way.
+The right chelator for you will depend on factors such as your exposure history, health condition, age, and treatment goals.
+If your provider recommends DMSA for detoxification, Rock Ridge Pharmacy is here to support you every step of the way.

 Visit us: 191 Rock Road, Glen Rock, NJ 07452